Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 must be met so that the fisssion chain reaction shuts down as the FNR temperature T rises above its temperature setpoint To.

-These criteria lead to the fuel tube grid center to center spacing of (9 /16) inch which is a critical dimension in FNR design.
+With (3 / 8) inch O.D. fuel tubes these criteria lead to the fuel tube square grid center to center spacing of (9 /16) inch which is a critical dimension in FNR design.
+That spacing indirectly specifies the ratio of sodium to HT9 steel to core fuel.

-At any instant in time t and at temperature T the number of free neutrons N in a FNR can be expressed as:
+At any instant in time t and at temperature T the rate of change of number of free neutrons N in a FNR can be expressed as:

 or